Ch 404: Styles of Modern Chinese Literary Language

 Year 3 language level or equivalent.

-At the end the course, a student should be able to:
+At the end the module, a student should be able to:

 - read and comprehend original Modern Chinese literary texts by summarising or answering questions either in English or Chinese.